for-the-new-order/for-the-new-order.github.io/_pages/rules/talents.md

 For that reason, I removed all `Realms of Terrinoth (ROT)` talents from the list.
 As for `Community Created Content (CCC)`, I placed them at the bottom of the list, before the `Depreciated` ones.

-### Update to 5.0

-The talents from `Shadow of the Beanstalk (SOTB)` should be validated by the GM to make sure they are Star Wars-y enough.
+The talents from `Shadow of the Beanstalk (SOTB)` could not be Star Wars-y enough; when in doubt ask your GM.

 ## Genesys Talents Expanded